 Natural disasters such as tornadoes, hurricanes or floods often result in the need for emergency renovations to damaged homes and other structures.
-When common renovation activities like sanding, cutting, and demolition occur in structures that contain lead-based paint, they can create lead-paint hazards, including lead-contaminated dust an paint flakes.
+When common renovation activities like sanding, cutting, and demolition occur in structures that contain lead-based paint, they can release lead-based paint hazards, including lead-contaminated dust.
 Lead-based paint dust and debris are hazardous to everyone - adults, particularly pregnant women, and children.

 - Important information about post-disaster renovations and lead-based paint

 - Ways to protect against lead-based paint hazards

 Asbestos is still found in many residential and commercial buildings.
 During demolitoin or renovation, workers must understand the risks and know how to handle asbestos-containing materials safely.
 Exposure to asbestos dust can cause serious diseases such as lung cancer or mesothelioma.